bcbi/bidss/CONTRIBUTING.md

 ```

 ## 3.3.
 Make a pull request

+If you've recently pushed your changes to GitHub, a popup on [this repository's main page](https://github.com/bcbi/bidss/) should appear.
+Click the button in order to create a pull request, or follow these steps to create one manually:

 1. Click on the `Pull Requests` tab.
 2. Click the green `New pull request` button.